 Get a taste of studying in York through our free online taster courses and open access short online courses.
 Develop your English language and a number of other skills, and get the opportunity to interact with our student community.

-They're studying a range of subjects including Health Sciences and Social Policy and Social Work.
+They're studying a range of subjects including Computer Science, Economics, Environment and Geography, and Health Sciences.

 Funding, scholarships and loans